chenshunpeng/SAGE/README.md

 ## Summary

 To address the limitations of static sampling policies, SAGE introduces a dynamic, "slow thinking" training paradigm that continuously reconstructs an online geo-visual graph during training.
 This architecture ensures the sampling strategy stays tightly synchronized with the model's evolving embedding space, allowing a greedy weighted clique expansion sampler to iteratively mine the most challenging and informative spatial-visual neighborhoods.
 To further enhance feature representation without heavy overhead, SAGE incorporates a lightweight Soft Probing (SoftP) module that utilizes data-driven residual weighting to amplify discriminative local patches before final aggregation.
-By applying parameter-efficient fine-tuning on a frozen DINOv2 backbone, SAGE achieves SOTA retrieval accuracy across eight demanding VPR benchmarks, delivering exceptional robustness and high parameter efficiency for large-scale geo-localization.
+By applying parameter-efficient fine-tuning on a frozen DINOv2 backbone, SAGE achieves SOTA across eight demanding VPR benchmarks, delivering exceptional robustness and high parameter efficiency for large-scale geo-localization.

 ## Getting Started

 This repo follows the [Visual Geo-localization Benchmark](https://github.com/gmberton/deep-visual-geo-localization-benchmark).
 You can refer to it ([VPR-datasets-downloader](https://github.com/gmberton/VPR-datasets-downloader)) to prepare datasets.
 The dataset should be organized in a directory tree as such:

 ```
 ├── datasets_vg